 To fully benefit from the latest camera technology in Galaxy S23, you should master the Galaxy S23 Camera app.

-This Galaxy S23 camera guide explains all 19 items you need to know on the Galaxy S23 Camera app interface (UI).
+This Galaxy S23 camera guide explains all 19 items you need to know about the Galaxy S23 Camera app interface (UI).
 The meaning and usage of these items are included so that you can let Galaxy S23 shoot what you want with the Galaxy S23 Camera app.

 Although Galaxy S23 Ultra has significantly upgraded camera sensors, compared to Galaxy S23 and Galaxy S23+, the Galaxy S23 Camera app is almost identical on all Galaxy S23 phones.
 So, this guide applies to all Galaxy S23 phones.

 In the Android 14 update (One UI 6), a new resolution button was added between the Motion photo and Photo size (aspect ratio) buttons so that you can choose the resolution (12M, 50M, or 200M) directly without going through the aspect ratio button.
 You can also use the camera widget to launch the camera app in any specific camera mode.